-- I. Protection of your rights.
-IRS employees will explain and protect your rights as a taxpayer throughout your contact with us. - II.
+I. Protection of your rights.
+IRS employees will explain and protect your rights as a taxpayer throughout your contact with us.

+II.
 Privacy and confidentiality.
 The IRS will not disclose to anyone the information you give us, except as authorized by law.
-You have the right to know why we are asking you for information, how we will use it, and what happens if you do not provide requested information. - III.
+You have the right to know why we are asking you for information, how we will use it, and what happens if you do not provide requested information.

+III.
 Professional and courteous service.
 If you believe that an IRS employee has not treated you in a professional manner, you should tell that employee's supervisor.
-If the supervisor's response is not satisfactory, you should write to your IRS District Director or Service Center Director. - IV.
+If the supervisor's response is not satisfactory, you should write to your IRS District Director or Service Center Director.

+IV.
 Representation.
 You may either represent yourself, or with proper written authorization, have someone else represent you in your place.
 You can have someone accompany you at an interview.
-You may make sound recordings of any meetings with our examination or collection personnel, provided you tell us in writing 10 days before the meeting. - V. Payment of only the correct amount of tax.
-You are responsible for paying only the correct amount of tax due under the law-no more, no less. - VI.
-Help from the Problem Resolution Office.
-Problem Resolution Officers can help you with unresolved tax problems and can offer you special help if you have a significant hardship as a result of a tax problem.
-For more information, write to the Problem Resolution Office at the District Office or Service Center where you have the problem, or call 1-800-829-1040 (1-800-829-4059 for TTY/TDD users).
+You may make sound recordings of any meetings with our examination or collection personnel, provided you tell us in writing 10 days before the meeting.

+V. Payment of only the correct amount of tax.
+You are responsible for paying only the correct amount of tax due under the law-no more, no less.

+VI.
+Help with unresolved tax issues.
+Most problems can be solved with one contact by calling, writing, or visiting an IRS office.
+But if you have tried unsuccessfully to resolve a problem with the IRS, you should contact the Taxpayer Advocate's Problem Resolution Program (PRP).
+Someone at PRP will assign you a personal advocate who is in the best position to try to resolve your problem.
+The Taxpayer Advocate can also offer you special help if you have a significant hardship as a result of a tax problem.

+You should contact the Taxpayer Advocate if:

+• You have tried unsuccessfully to resolve your problem with the IRS and have not been contacted by the date promised, or

+• You are on your second attempt to resolve your problem.

+You may contact a Taxpayer Advocate by calling a new assistance number, 1-877-777-4778.
+Persons who have access to TTY/TDD equipment can call 1-800-829-4059 and ask for the Taxpayer Advocate.
+If you prefer, you can write to the Taxpayer Advocate at the office that last contacted you.

+While Taxpayer Advocates cannot change the tax law or make a technical tax decision, they can clear up problems that resulted from previous contacts and ensure that your case is given a complete and impartial review.
+Taxpayer Advocates are working to put service first.
+For more information about PRP, get Publication 1546, The Problem Resolution Program of the Internal Revenue Service.